Backcountry Skiing & Snowboarding

 The most private & remote backcountry ski lodge in BC is all yours

 Set in 18,885 acres of Canada’s most iconic mountains, the Mallard Mountain Lodge is the most private and remote backcountry skiing and snowboard touring lodge in BC.
 With no road in or out, guests are collected by helicopter at Valemount, BC and flown 77kms deep into the BC Canadian Rockies near the border of Alberta and Jasper National Park.
 Once you’re here the helicopter leaves and it’s just you, the mountains and your skis or snowboard.
 If you can see it, you can ski it… and probably even name it, too.
 Yep, you heard that right.
-We have so much untouched terrain that you can ski or ride a first descent (or two) and with a max of 8 people per trip, you never have to worry about someone poaching your line.
-Groups of 6+ automatically have private use of the lodge and parties smaller than 6 can easily reserve the whole lodge for private use.
+We have so much untouched terrain that you can ski or ride a first descent (or two) and with a max of 6 – 8 guests per trip, you never have to worry about someone poaching your line.
+Groups of 6 to 8 (depending on package) automatically have private use of the lodge and smaller parties can easily reserve the whole lodge for private use.

 Endless backcountry skiing BC style…powder, powder, powder